-- JOU 1111-Journalism Laboratory.
-A laboratory required of students in JOU 1113 and JOU 1123.
-A minimum of three hours work per week on the campus newspaper is mandatory.
-Lab instruction includes, but is not limited to, newspaper layout, design and make-up.
-One semester hour. - JOU 1113-Introduction to Journalism.
+- JOU 1113 Introduction to Journalism.
 A course designed to introduce basic principles and careers in mass communications with emphasis on the newspaper.
-Three semester hours. - JOU 1123-Basic News Reporting.
+Three semester hours. - JOU 1123 Basic News Reporting.
 A course designed to teach news writing and editing with emphasis on news, features, sports, and interview stories and editorials.
-Three semester hours. - JOU 2313-Beginning Photography.
+Three semester hours. - JOU 2313 Beginning Photography.
 An introduction to basic photography.
 Students learn to take pictures, process film and print pictures.
 No previous experience is required.
-Three semester hours. - JOU 3313-Advanced Photography.
+Three semester hours. - JOU 3313 Advanced Photography.
 Advanced camera and darkroom techniques.
 Emphasis is placed on the composition and use of photographs.
 Color film processing.
 Prerequisite: Beginning Photography or permission of the instructor.
 Three semester hours.